amigavision/amigavision.github.io/best.md

 ![Retroid Flip 2 showing AmigaVision integer scaled to 16:9](/images/retroid-gods.jpg)

+Here's a 16:9 demo showing that edge-to-edge integer scaling on the Retroid Flip 2:

 ![Retroid Flip 2 showing AmigaVision integer scaled to 16:9](/images/retroid-eon.jpg)

 **Note:** If you can find the Retroid Pocket 5 at a cheaper price than the 6, it is also an excellent option, the main thing you will give up on is the 120hz screen, as it is a 60hz display like the Retroid Flip 2.